 7. Project Management Skills

-Project management skills include general managerial expertise as well as proficiency in certain frameworks and software.
-Here are some examples of PM hard skills:
+Project management skills include general managerial expertise and proficiency in certain frameworks and software.

 - Project scheduling